 Our shares of common stock have no preemptive, exchange, conversion or redemption rights and are freely transferable, except where their transfer is restricted by federal and state securities laws or by contract.
 We do not currently intend to list our shares on an exchange and do not expect a public trading market to develop for the shares in the foreseeable future.
 Because of the lack of a trading market for our shares, stockholders may not be able to sell their shares promptly or at a desired price.
 Furthermore, shares transferred by investors may be transferred at a discount to our current net asset value.
 We intend to explore a potential liquidity event for our stockholders between four and six years following the end of our offering period.
 However, we may explore or complete a liquidity event sooner or later than that time period.
 We will view our offering period as complete as of the termination date of our most recent public equity offering if we have not conducted a public equity offering in any continuous two year period.
 We may determine not to pursue a liquidity event if we believe that then-current market conditions are not favorable for a liquidity event and that such conditions will improve in the future.
 A liquidity event could include (1) the sale of all or substantially all of our assets either on a complete portfolio basis or individually followed by a liquidation, (2) a listing of our shares on a national securities exchange, or (3) a merger or another transaction approved by our board of directors in which our stockholders will receive cash or shares of a publicly traded company.
-While our intention is to explore a potential liquidity event between four and six years following the completion of our offering period, there can be no assurance that a suitable transaction will be available or that market conditions for a liquidity event will be favorable during that timeframe.
-See "Risk

-Factors - Risks Relating to the Offering and Our Common Stock - Because there is no public trading market for shares of our common stock and we are not obligated to effectuate a liquidity event by a specified date, it will be difficult for you to sell your shares."
+While our intention is to explore a potential liquidity event will be favorable during that timeframe.
+See "Risk Factors - Risks Relating to the Offering and Our Common Stock - Because there is no public trading market for shares of our common stock and we are not obligated to effectuate a liquidity event by a specified date, it will be difficult for you to sell your shares."